 Medical Officer of Bayer AG.
 Dr Devoy joined the former Schering AG in 2005 as Senior VP of Global Medical Development and was appointed to his current position in 2014.
 Dr Devoy studied Medicine and Pharmacology at University College London and graduated with a Bachelor of Medicine/Bachelor of Surgery (MB, BS).
 He is a member of the Royal College of Physicians in London.
 Dr Devoy has extensive experience across Clinical Development and International Medical Affairs.
 His career in the pharmaceutical industry began when he joined Glaxo Group Research in Clinical Pharmacology.

-Elizabeth Garner has over a decade of pharmaceutical development experience, holding roles of increasing strategic responsibility in large and small companies, including ObsEva SA, Merck, Abbott (AbbVie), Myriad Genetics, and Agile Therapeutics, developing deep expertise in clinical trial design and execution.
-She joined ObsEva as Chief Medical Officer in July 2019, and was previously Chief Medical Officer at Agile Therapeutics.
-Dr. Garner is a member of the Board of Directors of Kezar Life Sciences and DIA.
+Elizabeth Garner has over a decade of pharmaceutical development experience, holding roles of increasing strategic responsibility while developing expertise in clinical trial design and execution, including positions at ObsEva SA, Merck, Abbott (AbbVie), Myriad Genetics, and Agile Therapeutics.
+She joined ObsEva as CMO in July 2019, and was previously CMO at Agile Therapeutics.
+Dr. Garner is a member of the Board of Directors of Kezar Life Sciences, Pharm-Olam, and the American Medical Women’s Association.
 She received joint M.D./M.P.H degrees from Harvard Medical School and Harvard School of Public Health and was trained in ob/gyn and gynecologic oncology at Brigham and Women’s/Massachusetts General Hospital/Dana Farber Cancer Institute.

 Chair of Audit Committee